solo-io/solo-apis/README.md

 ## Gloo Apis
 Syncing the Gloo APIs is currently a manual process and can be completed with 2 extra steps before running `make generate`
-1. Ensure gloo is checked out to master and available at `../`
+1. Ensure the desired gloo tag is checked out and available at `../`
 2. run `./hack/sync-apis.sh`

 After running make generate a PR should be created against solo-apis with the tag of Gloo being